BryanCruz/password-validation-code-challenge/README.md

 - `yarn install` to install dependencies;
 - Check the config file and change any variables that you wish (more info: [#Configuration](#configuration));
-- `yarn start:dev` to start application in dev mode with auto raeload;
+- `yarn start:dev` to start application in dev mode with auto reload;
 - `yarn start` to start application;
 - `yarn test` to execute unit tests.